simplex-chat/simplex-chat/docs/rfcs/2024-02-12-database-migration.md

 2. Tap "Import database".
 3. Alert will appear saying: "The chat will stop, you will import?".
 4. File: choose file location and tap "Import".
-   Link: paste link and tap "Import".
+   Link: paste link (or scan QR code) and tap "Import".
-   Another device: scan QR code and tap "Import".
 5. Confirm to replace database.
 6. Start chat automatically once imported.